-Trading volume for U.S. stocks will not recover in 2013, after last year marked the lowest level since at least 2008, according to NYSE Euronext (NYX) Chief Executive Officer Duncan Niederauer.
+Trading volume for U.S. stocks will not recover in 2013, after last year marked the lowest level since at least 2008, according to NYSE Euronext (NYX:US) Chief Executive Officer Duncan Niederauer.

 Average daily trades for companies listed on U.S. stock exchanges fell 18 percent last year to 6.4 billion, data compiled by Bloomberg show.
 It was the third straight year of declining volume.